RC flight simulators.

 Remember - a computer doesn't crash the same way as a model airplane does!
 If you're serious about rc flying, get an rc flight simulator!

 Other RC flight simulators

-I've talked about Phoenix and RealFlight on this page simply because that's what I have and I can recommend either one, although to be honest Phoenix is my favourite by far and that's the one I would tell people to buy.
+I've talked about Phoenix and RealFlight on this page simply because that's what I have and I can recommend either one, although to be honest Phoenix is my favourite and that's the one I would tell people to buy.
 But other popular sims include FMS which is either a free download or sold in a package with 4 or 6 channel controller (and sometimes even bundled in with an RTF aircraft deal), Clearview, Reflex XTR and AeroFly Pro.
 This latter one, AeroFly, is right up there with Phoenix and RealFlight in terms of quality and is - at the time of writing - the only sim which is truly Mac compatible.

-Furthermore, if you purchase a Phoenix or RealFlight flight simulator through any of the product links on this page I will give you one of my ebooks for free, you can choose either The Beginner's Guide To Flying RC Airplanes or The Beginner's Guide To Flying RC Helicopters.
+Furthermore, if you purchase a Phoenix flight simulator from Red Rocket Hobbies via that link I will give you one of my e-books for free, you can choose either The Beginner's Guide To Flying RC Airplanes or The Beginner's Guide To Flying RC Helicopters.

-Worth $12.95 and $14.95 respectively, either ebook will compliment your rc flight training on Phoenix; just choose which ebook suits your preferred aircraft type (plane or heli).
+Either e-book will compliment your rc flight training on Phoenix; just choose which one suits your preferred aircraft type (plane or heli).

-How to claim your ebook: once you've purchased your sim through any of the bold links on this page just e-mail me via my contact page and let me know your order number.
-I'll verify the transaction with the store and send you your choice of ebook, free of charge!
+How to claim your free e-book: once you've purchased your sim just e-mail me via my contact page and let me know your order number.
+I'll verify the transaction with the store and send you your choice of e-book, free of charge!

-Yes I get a small commission from any sales made, but we all need to live somehow!
+Yes, I get a small commission from any sales made, but we all need to live somehow!
 Besides, Matt (Red Rocket Hobbies owner) is a friend of mine and I like to send business his way if I can.

 Other RC sim shopping choices.